emenodon/test-nonton-drama/README.md

 # test-nonton-drama
-this a testing api consume for personal useExperimental project for testing third-party API consumption.
+Experimental project for testing third-party API consumption.
 For personal and educational use only.

 ## Disclaimer